-- Students who are readmitted enter under the curriculum, program policies, and Academic Bulletin offered the semester of reentry into the program.
+- 1. Students who are readmitted enter under the curriculum, program policies, and Academic Bulletin offered the semester of reentry into the program.
 Students must meet all nursing enrollment criteria. - 2.
 Requests for readmission will be evaluated individually.
-The decision to readmit a student is based on the following criteria: - Review and evaluation of student's academic and clinical performance at the time of withdrawal or dismissal. - Minimum Kettering College cumulative GPA of 2.6 (a higher GPA may be needed to be competitive). - Calculation of readmission GPA will not include the failing letter grade of the last nursing course where the student was not successful. - Available space in the nursing program. - Evaluation of the student's standing, relative to any revisions that may have occurred in the curriculum, courses, or requirements.

-- 3. Remediation will be required for students who have been out of the nursing program for two semesters or longer.
+The decision to readmit a student is based on the following criteria: - Review and evaluation of student's academic and clinical performance at the time of withdrawal or dismissal. - Minimum Kettering College cumulative GPA of 2.6 (a higher GPA may be needed to be competitive). - Calculation of readmission GPA will not include the failing letter grade of the last nursing course where the student was not successful. - Available space in the nursing program. - Evaluation of the student's standing, relative to any revisions that may have occurred in the curriculum, courses, or requirements. - Student's professional and ethical behavior as well as academic and clinical performance at the time of withdrawal or dismissal. - Efforts demonstrated by student to be successful (e.g., communication with course faculty, utilization of nursing tutor or academic support, etc.). - Failure to demonstrate improvement or compliance with the readmission criteria will result in removal from the nursing program. - Remediation will be required for students who have been out of the nursing program for two semesters or longer.
 A plan of success will be developed on an individual basis.
 This plan may include but not be limited to skills remediation, testing remediation, and auditing of previous nursing courses as deemed necessary by the Division of Nursing.
-General College policies on tuition and fees for remediation of courses will apply. - 4.
-Students are not eligible for readmission if they have two or more failures of nursing courses.
-During the WP/WF drop period, students earning a grade of C- or lower or failing the clinical experience will receive a WF grade.
-A WF is equivalent to a failure.
+General College policies on tuition and fees for remediation of courses will apply.
+Students are not eligible for readmission if they have two or more failures of nursing courses